Virtual Conversation | November 18, 2025

 —Antonio Guterres, UN Secretary General, 26 June 2025

-In that spirit, we invite you to join us for a conversation with young global leaders who undertook Projects for Peace this summer, addressing skills training for women entrepreneurs in Kenya, an inter-generational food project in Brazil, fighting genocide ideology in Rwanda, peace dialogues and public health in Ghana, and educational workshops on animal welfare and environmentalism in India.
-The conversation will be moderated by Betsy Vegso, Director, Projects for Peace.
+In that spirit, we held a conversation with young global leaders who undertook Projects for Peace this summer, addressing skills training for women entrepreneurs in Kenya, an inter-generational food project in Brazil, fighting genocide ideology in Rwanda, peace dialogues and public health in Ghana, and educational workshops on animal welfare and environmentalism in India.
+The conversation was moderated by Betsy Vegso, Director, Projects for Peace.

 Panel: